 After the festival we went home and passed by a small flyer, that asked people to end climate change.
 I needed to take a picture with it, of course.

 And this is where our day ended: with some activism and sustainable outfits.
-If you want to read more about what we do in Berlin, make sure to follow my blog, as I will upload a new blog post every day this week.
+If you want to read more about what we do in Berlin, make sure to follow my blog, as I will upload a new blog post every day this week as part of my Berlin diary.